Towing can be a daunting thought but the right level of

 vehicles that are similar to those you are going to use after the training, not

-something just adequate to get you through the test.
-We currently use a Toyota
+something just about adequate to get you through the test.
+We currently use a

-HiAce van (with side windows and rear seats) with a caravan shape trailer, and
+Toyota HiAce van (with side windows and rear seats) with a twin axle trailer; a

 Do we have to have our own vehicle and trailer